arancauchi/dark-past/scripts/tromelin.md

 No trees meant no wood for shelter.
 No fresh water meant digging wells in the sand and praying for rain.

-The survivors built huts from coral and stone.
+The survivors built huts from coral and stone — walls a meter thick to withstand the cyclones.
+In Madagascar, stone was only used to build tombs.
+Now they had to live in them.

 They wove clothing from seabird feathers.
 They ate turtles, fish, and whatever birds they could catch.

 And every single day, they kept a fire burning on the beach.
 Someone had to tend it through the night.
 For fifteen years, they never let it die.

 Months passed.
 Then years.
+Three ships would come within sight of the island before anyone set foot on its shore.

 Early on, eighteen men built a raft from the remaining wreckage and set out for Madagascar.
 They said they would send help.

 They were never seen again.

-The population dwindled - disease, starvation, despair.
+The population dwindled — disease, starvation, despair.
 Some simply lost the will to live.

 By the third year, only fifteen people were left alive.
+Semiavou was one of them.

 Year four passed.
 Then five.
 Then ten.
 The world forgot them.
 But they kept the fire burning.

 Then, in 1773 - twelve years after the wreck - a ship appeared on the horizon.

-For the first time in over a decade, rescue had come.

 The survivors screamed, waved, fed the fire until smoke billowed into the sky.